magento/knowledge-base/src/troubleshooting/general/magento-2.4.0-known-issue-2.4.0-installation-fails-with-outdated-stores-cache.md

 labels: 2.4.0,Magento Commerce,Magento Commerce Cloud,cache,extensions,fail,installation,known issues,stores,troubleshooting
 ---

-This article provides a solution for the issue where your Magento 2.4.0 installation fails with the error message "_The default website isn't defined.
-Set the website and try again._" displayed in the console.
+This article provides a solution for the issue where your Magento 2.4.0 installation fails with the error message " *The default website isn't defined.
+Set the website and try again.* " displayed in the console.

 ## Affected products and versions

-* Magento Commerce Cloud 2.4.1. * Magento Commerce 2.4.1. ## Issue
+* Magento Commerce Cloud 2.4.0.

-Prerequisites
+* Magento Commerce 2.4.0.

+## Issue

-A third-party extension with dependencies on APIs for the Store module in CLI commands is configured as required in `` composer.json ``.
+ <span class="wysiwyg-underline">Prerequisites</span> A third-party extension with dependencies on APIs for the Store module in CLI commands is configured as required in `composer.json` .

-During the installation of Magento 2.4.0 this causes the installation to fail with an error message "_The default website isn't defined.
-Set the website and try again._" displayed in the console.
+During the installation of Magento 2.4.0 this causes the installation to fail with an error message " *The default website isn't defined.
+Set the website and try again.* " displayed in the console.

 ## Cause

 The issue appears for the third-party extensions which have dependencies on stores in their CLI commands.
 One is Amazon Sales Channels.

 ## Solution

 Before the installation of Magento 2.4.0 merchants have to:

-1. Remove these third-party extensions from `` composer.json ``.
+1. Remove these third-party extensions from `composer.json` .
 1. Install Magento without extensions.
 1. Add the extensions after the installation.